QilinZhou56/CalWorks/README.md

 - Client engagement and partner collaboration
 - System barriers and policy recommendations

-The system uses OpenAI embeddings + Milvus for vector search and GPT-4 to generate concise, accurate answers.
+The system uses OpenAI embeddings + ChromaDB for vector search and GPT-4 to generate concise, accurate answers.

 ---